-A property purchased on a permanent basis means that the property is registered under a specific property owner in the Dubai Land Department.
+A property purchased permanently means that the property is registered under a specific property owner in the Dubai Land Department.
 The owner owns the property and owns the land forever.
-The owner has the right to sell or rent his property at his own discretion.
+The owner has the right to sell or rent his property at his discretion.
 A freehold property area is a designated area for foreigners to purchase property, while a non-permanent property is a property limited to UAE nationals and GCC nationals.

 You will have to provide a valid passport and should be at least 21 years of age with no mental illness.